awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `Setenv`  <a name="recipe-lifecycle-environment"></a>
 \(Optional\) The dictionary of environment variables to provide to the script\.
 These environment variables override the variables that you provide in `Lifecycle.Setenv`\.
   `Shutdown`
-\(Optional\) An object that defines the script to run when the component shuts down\.
+\(Optional\) An object or string that defines the script to run when the component shuts down\.
 If you start a background process in `Startup`, use the `Shutdown` step to stop that process when the component shuts down\.
 For example, you might define a `Shutdown` step that stops the MySQL process with `/etc/init.d/mysqld stop`\.
 The component enters the `STOPPING` state when this lifecycle step runs\.
-This object contains the following information:
+This object or string contains the following information:
 `Script`  <a name="recipe-lifecycle-script"></a>
 The script to run\.
 `RequiresPrivilege`  <a name="recipe-lifecycle-requiresprivilege"></a>